0x63s/chat-server/README.md

 # Chat Server

 Application's front-end on one domain had to connect with a back-end server on a different domain or port.
-Without proper handling, this led to cross-origin request blocks and functionality problems for users.
+Without proper handling, this led to cross-origin request blocks and functionality problems for users. this is why we had to modify the server's code in order to enable CORS requests.

 ## Documentation